The State of New Jersey does not currently require indoor masking for visitors and staff in state buildings.

 Reservations and Information: email njsm.reservations@sos.nj.gov

-Examine real fossils, engineer a home or express your artistry!
+Examine real fossils, engineer a home, or learn about culture through time!
 Enhance your field trip with these hands-on experiences, designed around New Jersey's curriculum standards.

-Workshops are 45 minutes long and are offered Tuesday through Friday.
-15-30 students per session; larger groups will be divided into multiple sessions.
-Minimum group size is 15.
-Groups of over 200 students cannot be accommodated all on the same day but may be divided into two days if needed.
+We offer workshops for a wide range of grades, from pre-kindergarten through 8th grade.
+All workshops are 45 minutes long and are designed with New Jersey curriculum standards in mind.
+All workshops can accommodate groups of 15 – 25.
+Groups with a larger group size will be divided into multiple sessions.
+Groups of over 200 students cannot be accommodated on the same day but may be divided into multiple days if needed.

 Reservations and Information: Email njsm.reservations@sos.nj.gov